 The great part about planning early is that you give yourself time to save for Christmas, rather than panicking in December.
 Put aside a little extra into your savings each pay cycle so that you have the cash to be able to spend.
 Going into debt to pay for Christmas is definitely not a good idea.
-Stay away from the credit cards and try and start saving now.
+Stay away from credit cards and try and start saving now.
 If you don’t have the capacity to save more, consider selling items that you have and no longer need or utilise your frequent flyer or loyalty cards (bet you forgot about those!).

 Manage your mind

 It can be so easy to get caught up in the hype of Christmas and overspend, overeat and overdrink.
 Or, to not think about it until the last minute and then panic-buy everything in sight.
 Being deliberate about how much and what you want to spend your money on can be vital for ensuring that you don’t start the new year feeling on the back foot.
-You really need to be aware of where your decision making is coming from.
-Ask yourself, is it tradition, or obligation that is driving your spending behaviour?
-If it isn’t coming from a place of joy or it is compromising your financial wellbeing or happiness, then think again.
+You really need to be aware of where your decision-making is coming from.
+Ask yourself, is it a tradition, or obligation that is driving your spending behaviour?
+If it isn’t coming from a place of joy or it is compromising your financial well-being or happiness, then think again.

 Do you save for Christmas in advance?
 And tell me the truth, have you already had a sneaky mince pie this year?!
 If you’d like a few more tips on how to save money from your budget, check out this quick-fire list of 20 Things You Can Do TODAY to Save More Money.